rycbar77/V8-Sandbox-Escape-via-Regexp/README.md

 ## RCA

+Issue: 330404819

 When attacker have the ability of oob read and write, they can modify `data` in regexp, in which stores bytecode.
 In `IrregexpInterpreter::Result RawMatch` function, it just read bytecode and execute.

-Also, registers located in stack and has no check of boundarys (Only DCHECK).
+Also, registers located on stack and has no check of boundarys (Only DCHECK).
 By modifying bytecode, it's possible to create an rop chain via oob write.

-This was fixed in commit `xxx`.
+This was fixed in commit `b9349d97fd44aec615307c9d00697152da95a66a`.

 ## Reproduce